 Shining Sumac (Rhus copallinum )

-Shining Sumac (Rhus copallinum) also known as the Flameleaf Sumac and the Winged Sumac, is an extremely large shrub that is also classified as a tree.
+Shining Sumac (Rhus copallinum) also known as the Flameleaf Sumac and the Winged Sumac, is a considerable shrub that is also classified as a tree.
 It can grow up to a height of 35 feet when it reaches growth maturity.
 They are a native tree to North America, growing in places such as Chicago and all over Illinois.
 It has very dark green leaves until fall, where its leaves turn into a reddish purple color.
 Female Shining Sumacs produce yellowish green flowers that bloom into small, red hairy fruits in the fall months.
 These fruits attract wildlife that feeds off them.
-They normally grow with multiple trunks, but it can be trained to grow with just a single trunk, making them perfect for growing in areas like parking lots and apartment complexes.
+They usually grow with multiple trunks, but it can be trained to grow with just a single trunk, making them perfect for growing in areas like parking lots and apartment complexes.
 Shining Sumacs have an FDA hardiness zone ranging from 4 to 9 depending on the location.
 The soil required to grow a Shining Sumac is dry, well-drained soil.
 It can tolerate many different types such as clay, loam, sand, and acidic soil.
 They can withstand droughts and areas that have air pollution.
 They also require a lot of sunlight, at least 6 hours of full sunlight per day but can survive with partial shading throughout the day.
-Shining Sumacs require pruning as the tree gets bigger because the branches will droop over time.
+Shining Sumacs need pruning as the tree gets more significant because the branches will droop over time.
 The bark on a Shining Sumac is thin and is easily damaged by mechanical tools, so special care is needed when tending to it.
-The tree grows very quickly, and after five years it averages a height of over 8 feet high.
+The tree multiplies, and after five years it averages a height of over 8 feet high.
 This makes it a perfect tree to use as a border around an area.
 Shining Sumacs tend to not suffer from any diseases but can be susceptible to mites.